rleonid/bau/README.md

 BigArray Utilities
 ------------------

-Some routines to make it easier to work with
+Some routines (a hodge-podge) to make it easier to work with [OCaml Bigarrays](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Bigarray.html).
-[OCaml Bigarrays](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Bigarray.html).

 ### Pretty printing